About your Tenancy

 Offer of Housing

 If an offer is being made, you will be shown the property by a member of staff and will be expected to accept to sign a written acceptance at this stage.
-If you refuse 2 offers of let your application will be suspended from the ICHR for a one year period.
+If you refuse 2 offers of let your application within a 6 month period, your application will be suspended from the ICHR for a one year period.
 These 2 offers could be across landlords, ie if you refuse an offer from Oak Tree and then refuse another offer from Cloch you will be suspended from the list.
 An appointment will then be made for you to "sign up" for your tenancy.
 The tenancy agreement signing takes about an hour.

 You will be given assistance to complete a Housing Benefit application and to assist with this application you should bring with you the following information: